What You Need to Know to Get Health Benefits From Tea + How to Brew the Perfect Cup

 - Black tea might help your bones.
 Drinking black tea appears to improve bone density.

 - Tea might lower cancer risk.
-Here again, studies are not so clear cut, but there is some evidence to suggest that drinking tea may help shield against prostate cancer and digestive cancers such as cancers of the colon and esophagus.
+Here again, studies are not so clear cut, but tea compounds may protect against cancer by supporting antioxidant defenses.

 Brew the perfect cup of tea